Anarchist-Network/PaaS-VPN/README.md

 # Tailscale VPN on PaaS
 [Tailscale VPN](https://tailscale.com) on PaaS hostings such as railway, render, back4app and etc.

 ### [!]
-This repository was created as an fork of https://github.com/render-examples/tailscale/ and https://github.com/Andrew-Bekhiet/railway_tailscale_vpn
+This repository was created as a fork of https://github.com/render-examples/tailscale/ and https://github.com/Andrew-Bekhiet/railway_tailscale_vpn

 # One Click Deploy